Search

 On the wagon

-In olden times the prisoners sentenced to death were taken by horse and cart from the prison to Marble Arch where they were hanged.
+In ancient times, those sentenced to death would be transported via horse and cart from the prison to Marble Arch for execution.

 by TOG